Vyral/base-template/_posts/2019-03-04-alaska-home-sellers-take-advantage-of-our-spring-market-and-list-asap.md

 {% include youtube.html %}

-Today we’ll explain what makes the spring market so favorable for Alaska home sellers, and explore a few tips for what you can do to get your home ready to list.
+<p style="text-align: center;"><em>Today we’ll explain what makes the spring market so favorable for Alaska home sellers, and explore a few tips for what you can do to get your home ready to list.</em></p>

 Most people think the best time to get in the market is June or July, but this simply isn’t the case in our Alaska market.